WebberZone/knowledgebase/readme.txt

 Release post: [https://webberzone.com/blog/knowledge-base-v2-1-0/](https://webberzone.com/blog/knowledge-base-v2-1-0/)

+* Enhancements:
+	* New options to set number of articles and to show excerpt in the widget

 * Bug fixes:
 	* Update activation on multisite when a new blog is added
+	* PHP errors when using the widget

 = 2.1.0 - 8 January 2022 =